How Credit Cards Use the Prime Rate

 What If the Prime Rate Increases?

 When the prime rate increases so will your interest rate.
+And, when your credit card interest rate increases, so does the interest you pay on credit card balances that you carry.
 To reduce the impact of increased finance charges, you can pay off your balance faster.
 Transferring your balance to a credit card with a 0% introductory rate is another option.
 Finally, if you've kept your card in good standing and you have a good credit rating, your credit card issuer may be willing to lower your interest rate if you ask nicely.

 Does Your Credit Card Use the Prime Rate?